vapoursynth/bestsource/README.md

 Optional, and only needed for *gpu*:

-- Vulkan headers, plus an FFmpeg built with `--enable-vulkan`.
+- Vulkan headers, 1.4 or newer, plus an FFmpeg built with `--enable-vulkan`.
 Nothing links the Vulkan loader: every entry point is resolved through FFmpeg's own at runtime, so the headers alone are enough to build.
+Distributions often still package 1.3.x, which is too old, since the VapourSynth GPU frame API uses entry points that only became core in 1.4.
 - `glslangValidator` (or `glslang`, depending on how the distribution names it), which compiles the frame hashing shader to SPIR-V.

 Both are picked up automatically.
 Pass `-Denable_gpu_hash=enabled` to make a missing one fail the build rather than quietly drop GPU decoding.